lhami/sensometrics-r-tutorial-2024/README.md

 # How can you get ahead or learn more?

-Much of the material we have used to develop this workshop came from the fantasetic, open-science and open-coding community that has developed around R.  If you find yourself wanting to learn more, I highly recommend starting with the following sources:
+Much of the material we have used to develop this workshop came from the fantastic, open-science and open-coding community that has developed around R.  If you find yourself wanting to learn more, I highly recommend starting with the following sources:

 *  [Software Carpentry's R for Social Scientists](https://datacarpentry.org/r-socialsci/)
 *  [R for Data Science](https://r4ds.had.co.nz/)